Lesser-M/ECEN404-Team-30--Autonomous-lawnmower/README.md

           -/APP-Code: Contains the code for the android app connected to the server; APK file, Java Files, and XML Files

-          -/ESP-32: contains code running on ESP32 at demo time, nameley code for Navigation, WiFi connectivity to get coordinates and start_status, sent battery info to server
+          -/ESP-32: contains code running on ESP32 at demo time, nameley code for Navigation, WiFi connectivity to get coordinates and start_status, coordinates to distances                       calculation, and sends battery info to server

           -/PIC-32: Contains code running on the PIC-32 during demo time, Nameley code for obstacle detection